Dylan097/Project-1/README.md

 - Icons come from [this webpage](https://fontawesome.com/)

+- Inspiration for the Contest section came from the Love Running walkthrough project from Code Institute

 ### media

 - The photo used in the main page is from [this webpage](https://as1.ftcdn.net/v2/jpg/02/23/35/22/1000_F_223352240_YxbaMMwLbFTOFTds14Zrz0Aalk0epBBD.jpg)